 And I can’t praise enough how it still has its own identity.
-For me, that’s the paramount aspect that a watch need to has.
+For me, that’s the paramount aspect that a watch need to have.

-And being affordable (can be had for less than $150 online if you’re willing to wait), it’s perfect as a beater watch and for those just entering into the automatic watch world =P
+And being affordable (usually can be had for less than $150 online), it’s perfect as a beater watch and for those just entering into the automatic watch world =P

 First things first, why the Seiko SNZF17 is dubbed the Seiko Sea Urchin?